 A political risk is also the successful carry on of Bulgaria's integration to the EU.
 Bulgaria's accession to the EU legitimates the economic reforms have been undertaken in the name of the country's integration to the Union.
 In the future the economic growth will depend on the political will to carry on with the economic reforms and to apply the best market practices of the EU, as well as on the impact on the Bulgarian economy of the financial crisis.
-The government's ability to carry out reforms in turn depends on the extent to which members of the government can continue their efforts to promote the current reform, especially in conditions of economic uncertainty At the moment, Bulgaria is in a situation of holding early parliamentary elections in 2023 with a highly fragmented parliament, and unclear perspective to form a regular government.
+The government's ability to carry out reforms in turn depends on the extent to which members of the government can continue their efforts to promote the current reform, especially in conditions of economic uncertainty At the moment, Bulgaria is in a situation of holding another early parliamentary election in 2023 with a highly fragmented parliament, which nevertheless managed to produce a regular pro-European government.
+It is supported by the two largest parliamentary forces and provides for a rotation of the prime minister every nine months.